jeffbryner/jeffbryner.github.io/_posts/2020-04-21-jupyter-pandas-analysis.md

 tags: [infosec, investigations, incident response, jupyter, pandas]
 author: Jeff
 ---
-Lets dig into doing cloudfront log analysis with jupyter, pandas and dash!
+Let's have some more jupyter fun and dig into doing cloudfront log analysis with jupyter, pandas and dash!

 ## Stealing tools from Data Science
 Data science has long been a fan of jupyter notebooks and libraries like pandas, numpy, etc for analysis.
 Let's take a look at using those same tools for infosec investigations.
 If you need a refresher on getting jupyter up and running, check out my [previous post](http://blog.jeffbryner.com/2020/04/02/jupyter-notebooks-up-and-running.html).